-Make a road trip extra fun + comfortable
+Make a road trip extra fun and comfortable

 Get through a road trip with fun new accessories or toys to keep the kiddos occupied.

-Card games, travel-sized games, Crayola color wonder kids, and car organizers (so their toys are always within reach) all make great gifts for kids going on a road trip.
+Card games, travel-sized games, Crayola color wonder kits, and car organizers (so their toys are always within reach) all make great gifts for kids going on a road trip.

 P.S.
 Yes, car organizers alone are a lame gift, but use it as a gift basket and fill it up with fun stuff instead of wrapping or using a traditional gift bag.